Save your wallet and follow my simple, but brilliant tricks to learn to spot the difference between fake and real product customer reviews on Amazon!

 This trust guide applies to all Amazon stores, including those in the United States (US), United Kingdom (UK), Canada, Germany, Spain, Italy, Ireland, Australia, France, the Netherlands (Holland), Brazil, Japan, Mexico, India and China.

-Comments most welcome!
+Comments and your tips, suggestions most welcome!